It’s been a year since the Israel-Gaza conflict.

 Reactions to the Campus Access Policy

-Various Human rights organisations Amnesty International and the New South Wales Council for Civil Liberties (NSWCCL) have openly criticised the policy.
+Human rights organisations Amnesty International and the New South Wales Council for Civil Liberties (NSWCCL) have openly criticised the policy.

-The NSWCCL released a statement stating that they oppose the policy “in the strongest terms,” with President Lydia Shelly demanding its “immediate reversal”.
+The NSWCCL released a statement stating they oppose the policy “in the strongest terms,” with President Lydia Shelly demanding its “immediate reversal”.

 Amnesty International Australia also “stands in solidarity with student protests” and “urges universities to uphold their campuses as spaces where freedom of expression, academic freedom, and the right to peaceful assembly are embraced, safeguarded, and protected”.
-It also notes the university’s need to “accommodate spontaneous protests” under The UN Human Rights Committee Principles.
+It also notes the university’s need to “accommodate spontaneous protests” under the UN Human Rights Committee Principles.

 On August 1, the University of Sydney branch of the National Tertiary Education Union (NTEU) held a protest outside F23 Administration Building on Eastern Avenue, specifically addressing the CAP’s obstruction of broader activism related to improving staff conditions and the quality of education.